gbl135789/coaster-reviews/README.md

 ## Research Topics

-* (4 points, estimated) Front end framework
+* (3 points) Authentication
-  * Candidates: React, Vue, Angular
+  * Candidates: Passport
-  * These frameworks provide powerful methods for creating and managing user interfaces.
-I will use a framework to handle site presentation and user interactivity such as sorting, filtering, posting/deleting reviews, etc.
+  * In order to support user accounts and role based authorization, There needs to be a way to securely store and retrieve sensitive user information.
+I will use Passport to integrate username/password authentication in the app.
 * (3 points) Configuration management
   * Candidates: nconf, Node convict
   * It is often the case that the app's behavior needs to be modified to suit its production environment, such as disabling logging and connecting to different databases.
 I will use a library to help me manage development and production configurations.
-* (2 points) Authentication
-  * Candidates: Passport
-  * In order to support user accounts and role based authorization, There needs to be a way to securely store and retrieve sensitive user information.
-I will use Passport to integrate username/password authentication in the app.
-* (1 point, estimated) Slug generation for routing
+* (1 point) Slug generation for routing
   * Candidates: Mongoose slug generator, slugify
   * The site will potentially have many parks and coasters.
 It would be convenient to automatically generate a slug whenever a new park or coaster is added.
 I will use a library to generate slugs for each new park and coaster.
+* (1 point) Messages displayed on redirect
+  * Candidates: Connect flash
+  * When browsing a website, various errors may occur.
+It would be helpful to the user to know whether or not a redirect heppened due to an error.
+I will use a library to help me store and retrieve appropriate messages upon each redirect.
+* (4 points, estimated) Front end framework (time permitting)
+  * Candidates: React, Vue, Angular
+  * These frameworks provide powerful methods for creating and managing user interfaces.
+I will use a framework to handle site presentation and user interactivity such as sorting, filtering, posting/deleting reviews, etc.

-Total points: 10
+Total points: 8 (12 if time permitting)

 ## [Link to Initial Main Project File](app.js)